mkornyev/FLP-Inventory/README.md

 	$ docker-compose logs

-To check on the state of the server via its logs for a singlular container (generally 'django' for stacking tracing), you can run:
+To check on the state of the server via its logs for a singlular container (generally `django` for stacking tracing), you can run:

 	$ docker-compose logs <container name>

-To have the logs outputted in a paginated fashion, you can run (generally 'django' container for stack tracing):
+To have the logs outputted in a paginated fashion, you can run (generally `django` container for stack tracing):

 	$ docker-compose logs <container name> | less